 This was the Battle of Munda and while we know that Julius Caesar did visit the Costa del Sol (you can visit his favourite outdoor bathing spot at the Hedionda Roman Baths near Manilva) it is something of a stretch to claim this battle was actually fought in Monda.
 But, why spoil a good story!

-Sierra del las Nieves
+La Sierra de las Nieves

-The Sierra de las Nieves, an official Biosphere Reserve and Nature Park, is a natural paradise on the doorstep of the Costa del Sol, a few kilometres from Marbella and close to cities like Málaga and Ronda, and we’re proud to say, Castillo de Monda is right in the middle of it all!
+The La Sierra de las Nieves, an official Biosphere Reserve and Nature Park, is a natural paradise on the doorstep of the Costa del Sol, a few kilometres from Marbella and close to cities like Málaga and Ronda, and we’re proud to say, Castillo de Monda is right in the middle of it all!

 The nature park is a model of coexistence between man and nature and has been given several awards which recognise its extraordinary values.
 Some of the awards it has been given are the “European Destinations Excellence” by the European Comission, the “Skäl Award for Sustainable Deveploment in Tourism” and the “European Charter for Sustainable Tourism in Protectd Areas”.